uvarc/rc-website/content/userinfo/howtos/rivanna/compiler-howto.md

 ```
 is generally the recipe to build and install the program.

-The default `cmake` on Rivanna is fairly old and most users will need to load a newer `cmake` module.
+The default `cmake` on the HPC system is fairly old and most users will need to load a newer `cmake` module.
 If any newer version will work, `module load` will suffice.
 Otherwise `module spider cmake` will show the options.

-For more detailed instructions on building and running compiled codes on Rivanna, please see our online [tutorial](https://learning.rc.virginia.edu/tutorials/building-running-c-cpp-fortran/).
+For more detailed instructions on building and running compiled codes on the HPC system, please see our online [tutorial](https://learning.rc.virginia.edu/tutorials/building-running-c-cpp-fortran/).